 Diagnostic Workup for Hemangiomas in Children

-The same factors that regulate the tumor’s proliferation and differentiation can be also used to assess the tumor’s degree of proliferation and to determine the current phase of the tumor “early proliferative phase versus the involution phase”.
+The same factors that regulate the tumor’s proliferation and differentiation can also be used to assess the tumor’s degree of proliferation and to determine the current phase of the tumor “early proliferative phase versus the involution phase”.
 The measurement of serum vascular endothelial growth factor and urinary beta fibroblast growth factor levels might correlate with the proliferation of the tumor.
 Matrix metalloproteinases which are secreted by the recruited myeloid cells are usually increased once the tumor becomes well differentiated and when the involution phase starts.

 When cutaneous tumors are surgically removed, it is beneficial to differentiate between hemangiomas and other vascular tumors.
-Glucose transporter 1 (GLUT-1) stain is positive in proliferating and involuting hemangiomas but negative in other vascular tumors.
+Glucose transporter 1 (GLUT-1) stain is positive in proliferating and involuting hemangiomas, but negative in other vascular tumors.

 Before surgical planning for the removal of the cutaneous or internal hemangioma, adequate imaging of the tumor is indicated for proper delineation of the tumor’s margins and extent.
 Magnetic resonance imaging (MRI) is the preferred imaging modality for the evaluation of infantile hemangiomas.
 MRI with intravenous gadolinium can help in the differentiation between proliferating and involuting hemangiomas.
-Proliferative hemangiomas might resemble high-flow vascular lesions such as arteriovenous malformations while involuting hemangiomas can resemble low-flow vascular lesions such as venous malformations.
+Proliferative hemangiomas might resemble high-flow vascular lesions, such as arteriovenous malformations, while involuting hemangiomas can resemble low-flow vascular lesions such as venous malformations.

-Ultrasonography can also differentiate between hemangiomas and other liver tumors such as liver cysts but is not helpful in the delineation of the tumor’s extent.
+Ultrasonography can also differentiate between hemangiomas and other liver tumors, such as liver cysts, but is not helpful in the delineation of the tumor’s extent.
 Arterial Doppler can be used to visualize the increased blood flow to the tumor.